Discriminative Topic Modeling with Logistic LDA: Experiments

 In this accuracy-driven benchmark, it is interesting to look at the performance of a supervised logistic LDA trained with the loss-insensitive objective for $\bm{\hat \theta}$ as described in Section~\ref{sec:mf_llda}.
 Our best accuracy with this method was 82.2\% -- a significantly worse result compared to 84.4\% achieved with logistic LDA that used a cross-entropy loss in Eq.~\ref{eq:disc_loss} when optimizing for $\bm{\hat \theta}$.
 This confirms the usefulness of optimizing inference for the task at hand~\cite{ferenc11}.

 The benefit of mean-field variational inference (Section~\ref{sec:mf_llda}) is that it allows to train logistic LDA in an unsupervised manner.
 In this case, we find that the model is able to discover topics such as the ones given in Table~\ref{table5}.
-Qualitative comparisons with \citet{srivastava16} can be found in Appendix~J.
+Qualitative comparisons with \citet{srivastava16} together with NPMI topic coherence scores~\cite{lau14} of multiple models can be found in Appendix~I.